antisvin/OpenWare_Axowl/Axoloti/README.md

 5. It's recommended to erase patch if you're flashing Axowl for the first time.
 This can be done using [OpenWare tool](https://pingdynasty.github.io/OwlWebControl/extended.html).

 If all went well, you should end up with a working firmware after rebooting Axoloti.
-USB device name would be ``OWL-AXOLOTI``
+MIDI USB device name would change to ``OWL-AXOLOTI``

+## DFU is not working!

+STM32F4 bootloader is not fully compliant to DFU standard and that confuses some versions of dfu-util and other clients.
+The error message typically tries to tell you that it can't get memory map from device.
+It's recommended to use newer version of dfu-util that resolves that.

+An alternative solution is to use original Axoloti patcher.
+It's possible to replace the `firmware/build/axoloti.bin` with Axowl bootloader and it would happily flash it.

 ## Where can I get binaries?